 The men’s hairstyle world has been known to borrow elements from ancient hair traditions (like the samurai-influenced top knot) and even from hairstyles that have been traditionally non-masculine (like the man bun).
 In this article, we’ll go over a style that draws upon both areas: braids for men.

-new trend.
+Braids for men are a relatively new trend.
 While braids for men have showed up in history, recently the hashtag “manbraid” has become popular on various social media networks.
 Men are embracing the idea of the man braid in a variety of ways.
 We’re not sure how this man braid trend arose––while some guys have experimented with braided hair over the past several years, the style has exploded over the past few months.

 If you’ve got the hair for braids and want to rock this style, we’ve got all the information you need to braid your own hair in a few easy steps and come out with a stylish man braid.